 LAPFF believes that a focus is required on the time that directors have available to perform their role, and this must logically raise a question about individuals with multiple directorships.
-We note that the Walker Review set out a minimum expected time commitment of 30 to 36 days in a major bank board.
-Research has shown that FTSE 100 chairs generally need two days a week to perform their roles effectively.
 The Forum concurs with the Code which suggests that a full-time executive should take on no more than one FTSE100 non-executive position nor the chairship of such a company.

-2.8 Board Evaluation
+2.1.8 Board Evaluation